Four Fs of Stress and Trauma: Fight, Flight, Freeze, Fawn Explained

 5. Practice Assertiveness.

-Assertiveness is the balanced area between the aggressiveness of fight, and passiveness of flight, freeze, and fawn.
+Assertiveness is the balanced area between the aggressiveness of fight, and the passiveness of flight, freeze, and fawn.
 When you are assertive, you can express your honest thoughts and feelings while delivering them in a respectful way.

 My Building Skills to Uplevel Life: Silver Lining Emotional Intelligence Workbook includes many tips and worksheets for assertiveness training and anger management.
+See the "Resources for Managing Your Stress Response" section below for details.

 6. Set Healthy Boundaries.